SGLT2 Inhibitor Lawsuits

 Most of the injuries mentioned in lawsuits apply to all SGLT2 inhibitors with the exception of amputations.
 Invokana is the only drug linked to amputations.
 In general, people who suffered an injury after taking an SGLT2 inhibitor prior to the FDA warning may be eligible to file a lawsuit.
 But each case is different, and only an attorney can tell you if you qualify.

-Recent Lawsuits & Claims
+Examples of Lawsuits & Claims

-SGLT2 lawsuits name many different drugs and manufacturers and claim a variety of injuries.
+SGLT2 lawsuits named many different drugs and manufacturers and claim a variety of injuries.
 These drugs affect older and younger people of both genders across the country.
 When people first started filing lawsuits, the main injuries were ketoacidosis and kidney injury.
 Because of expanded FDA warnings, people are filing suits for amputations and Fournier’s gangrene — these are the newest cases.

 Polley Dailey